anthonybrunel/FLYBO/README.md

 ## Citation

-Please consider citing the following works if you use any of the contents provided by FLYBO:
+Please consider citing the following work if you use any of the contents provided by FLYBO as well as additional BibteX for each additional planner you would use:

 ```
 @inproceedings{Brunel3DV2021,